Michael Caine: Awards and honours

+Published works

-Caine has written three memoirs across several decades.
-He published the first, What's It All About?, in 1992, whose title is a reference to a song in his 1966 hit film Alfie.
-It was reviewed negatively in The New York Times, which called it an "archetypal show-business memoir" that was engaging but tainted by the book's "name-dropping, the sexual boasting, the sensitivity to slights".
+Caine has written four memoirs across several decades.
+He published the first, What's It All About?, in 1992.
+Its title is a quote from the title song from his 1966 hit film Alfie.
+The book was reviewed negatively in The New York Times, which called it an "archetypal show-business memoir" that was engaging but tainted by the book's "name-dropping, the sexual boasting, the sensitivity to slights".
 His second memoir, The Elephant to Hollywood, was published in 2010.
+Its title refers to his journey from working-class roots in the Elephant and Castle neighborhood of London to Hollywood success.
 Janet Maslin of The New York Times reviewed it positively, calling Caine a "charming raconteur" and "wittily self-deprecating".
+His third memoir, Blowing the Bloody Doors Off, was published in 2018.
+Its title references a quote from his 1969 hit film The Italian Job.
+His fourth memoir, Don't Look Back, You'll Trip Over: My Guide to Life, was published in 2024.